antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [11.9] Where appropriate, API responses **SHOULD** nest related resources

-For a resource contains relations to other resources these **SHOULD** be nested within the resource returned.
+For a resource containing relations to other resources, these **SHOULD** be nested within the resource returned.

-This guideline applies regardless of the number of attributes for each related resource are included.
+This guideline applies regardless of the number of attributes each related resource has.

 The Interagent HTTP API Design guidelines provide a good example of why this technique makes sense.